 Best for staying in Osaka: Hotel Felice Shinsaibashi By Relief

 Set in Osaka and within 1,650 feet of Shinsaibashi Shopping Arcade.
 Chuo Ward is a great choice for travellers interested in shopping, street food and shopping for food.

 Best for location to Ueno Park: Nohga Hotel Ueno

 Situated in Tokyo, 1,650 feet from Choen-ji Temple.
 Nearby Taito City is a great choice for travellers interested in temples, city trips and city walks.

 A lesson about fragile beauty that must be treasured and contemplated.

-The immaculate white expanse of the Salar de Uyuni Dropdown content is one of Bolivia Dropdown content’s most extraordinary attractions.
+The immaculate white expanse of the Salar de Uyuni is one of Bolivia ’s most extraordinary attractions.
 This is the largest salt lake in the world, capped by a thick, hard crust of salt, easily capable of supporting the weight of a car.
 It’s perhaps best seen after a heavy rainfall, when the Salar transforms into an immense mirror, reflecting the sky and the surrounding snowcapped peaks so pristinely that at times the horizon disappears and the mountains seem like islands floating in the sky.

 Best for value and location: Casa de Sal - Salt Hotel